-There are three types of cuases of hearing loss: Conductive, Sensorineural and Mixed.
+There are three main types of hearing loss causes: Conductive, Sensorineural and Mixed.

 Conductive hearing loss occurs when there is a blockage in the outer or middle ear, or both.
 This makes it difficult for sound waves to reach the Cochlea (the part of the ear that converts sound waves into electrical signals to send to the brain).
 A Conductive Hearing Loss can be temporary in nature and in some cases may be treated medically or surgically.
 Hearing aids may also be prescribed for patients with a Conductive Hearing Loss.